 Compared to Alternatives

-vs. jparkerweb/mcp-sqlite: A community-built TypeScript alternative that provides comprehensive SQLite operations with better safety features, including input validation and structured CRUD operations (not raw SQL).
-Actively maintained.
-If you want a SQLite MCP server for ongoing use, this is likely the better choice.
+vs. jparkerweb/mcp-sqlite (99 stars, v1.0.9): A community-built JavaScript alternative that provides comprehensive SQLite operations with better safety features, including input validation and structured CRUD operations (not raw SQL).
+Actively maintained with the latest release on April 4, 2026.
+If you specifically want SQLite MCP access, this is the better choice.

-vs. sqlite-explorer-fastmcp-mcp-server: A read-only SQLite MCP server built with FastMCP.
+vs. sqlite-explorer-fastmcp (92 stars): A read-only SQLite MCP server built with FastMCP.
 Takes the opposite approach to safety — agents can only read, never write.
 Good for analytical workloads where you want to prevent accidental data modification.
-Built-in query validation adds another safety layer.
+Built-in query validation and parameterized queries add another safety layer.

 vs. Postgres MCP Server: If you’re choosing a database MCP server for a real project, PostgreSQL is probably the better database choice.
 More features, better concurrency, actual access controls.
-The Postgres MCP server ecosystem has more active development.
+Note: the official Postgres MCP server also has a SQL injection vulnerability (now documented in a full Datadog Security Labs case study) — use Postgres MCP Pro by crystaldba (2,300+ stars) or Neon MCP instead.

-vs. DuckDB MCP Server: For analytical workloads — which is what the SQLite MCP server’s “insight memo” feature targets — DuckDB is purpose-built for OLAP queries.
+vs. MotherDuck DuckDB MCP Server (141 stars): For analytical workloads — which is what the SQLite MCP server’s “insight memo” feature targets — DuckDB is purpose-built for OLAP queries.
 Faster on large datasets, native Parquet/CSV support, better analytical SQL extensions.
+Now includes read-write mode toggle and over 95% functional correctness in text-to-SQL tasks.
 If data analysis is your primary use case, DuckDB is the sharper tool.

 Who Should Use This